liquidctl/liquidctl/README.md

 Make sure that liquidctl is available in the context where the batch file will run: in short, `liquidctl --version` should work within a _normal_ Command Prompt window.

-When not using a pre-built liquidctl executable, try installing Python with the option to set the PATH variable enabled, or manually add the necessary folders to the PATH.
+You may need to install Python with the option to set the PATH variable enabled, or manually add the necessary folders to the PATH.

 A slightly more complex example can be seen in [issue #14](https://github.com/liquidctl/liquidctl/issues/14#issuecomment-456519098) ("Can I autostart liquidctl on Windows?"), that uses the LEDs to convey progress or eventual errors.
 Chris' guide on [Replacing NZXT’s CAM software on Windows for Kraken](https://codecalamity.com/replacing-nzxts-cam-software-on-windows-for-kraken/) is also a good read.